samarth-padaki/Ambulancia/README.md

 | `up-left` | Top-Left | **South-East (SE)** |
 | `unlabeled` | N/A | **Undetermined / Ambient** |

-*(Note: The model code inherently references standard screen coordinates like "up" and "bottom".
-Software interfacing with this board must translate these to the S/N/E/W coordinates defined above).*

 ## ⚙️ Architecture & Features